Prisoners' Justice Day: Robert Landers

 On May 21, 1976, Robert (Bobby) Landers died while in segregation at Millhaven Institution.
-Landers tried to call for medical help, however, the emergency system within the prisoners' cells was not functioning, despite having been recommended for repair during the coroner's inquest into Nolan's death.
+Landers tried to call for medical help, however, the emergency system within the prisoners' cells was not functioning, despite having been recommended for repair during the coroner's inquest into Nalon's death.
 Later, an inquest into Landers' death was held, during which a heart specialist determined he had died from a heart attack, and that he should have been placed in an intensive care unit rather than in solitary confinement.
 Landers' death not only forced the Correctional Service of Canada (then Canadian Penitentiary Service) to implement emergency call systems but also resulted in further National support for Prisoners' Justice Day.

 Committees

 Prisoner justice committees formed in several provinces across Canada; including Quebec, Ontario, and British Columbia, and contained both incarcerated and non-incarcerated members.
 These groups demanded changes in the treatment of incarcerated people, specifically regarding their human rights.
-The Quarter Century Group was one of the founding committees in the Millhaven Institution which paved the way for the creation of the Odyssey Group in 1976 after Nolan and Landers' deaths while in segregation.
+The Quarter Century Group was one of the founding committees in the Millhaven Institution which paved the way for the creation of the Odyssey Group in 1976 after Nalon and Landers' deaths while in segregation.
 The Odyssey Group was formed by fifteen long term prisoners with the goal of bringing awareness to outside community members of the injustices committed by the Canadian Correctional Service.
 The Odyssey Group used The Odyssey Newsletter to educate other incarcerated people across Canada and gain outside support regarding prisoners' rights.
 As national awareness spread for Prisoners' Justice Day, groups such as Claire Culhane's Prisoners' Rights Group of Vancouver, Prisoners' Rights Group of Montréal, and Civil Liberties of Ottawa organized events in support.

 Despite Prisoners' Justice Day being a non-violent protest consisting of hunger strikes and refusal to work, many incarcerated people were punished by their prison administrations for participating.
 Punishments included solitary confinement and involuntary transfer to higher security penitentiaries.
 These punishments were imposed for participating in the August 10th protest or for holding a leadership position in a prisoner justice committee.